top of page

 In Asheville, some krewes are open to new members, while others guard their membership like the best secret societies.
 Krewe information can be found below, including which are open and accepting new members.
 If a group is accepting new members, click on the contact name and send along a note to find out if you can join them for the fun.
 Otherwise, feel free to start your own krewe!

 Krewes are welcome to have a float and/or a sound system, although neither are necessary.
 You can theme your costumes or go free form!
-You can throw beads or other giveaways (candy is discouraged) or skip it.
+You can give beads, handmade art, or other giveaways, or skip it.
 Basically, keep it fun and respectful and you’ll do just fine!

 Kids are also welcome to march in the parade.
 Just keep in mind that the environment can be quite intense, so just be sure that will work out OK.